niuware/niuware.github.io/quick-docs.md

 > $ php core/nwf migrations seedrun -s [NameOfSeedClass]

 Web mode:
-> http//my_url/console:nwf/migrations/seedrun/NameOfSeedClass
+> http//my_url/console:nwf/migrations/seedrun/-s/NameOfSeedClass

 Notice that if you do not add the name of the seed class name, all seed files will be run.
 Be careful as seeds do not look up for repeated data, so if you run all seeds twice, data will be duplicated.

 <a name="migration-status"></a>
 ### Database Migrations: Status

-You can check the migrations status using the command <strong>status</strong>
+You can output the migrations status using the command <strong>status</strong>

 Terminal mode:
 > $ php core/nwf migrations status